kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 > - lucide-react: implementation of the lucide icon library for react applications.
 > - date-fns: modern JavaScript date utility library.
 > - next-cloudinary: a community-built solution for using Cloudinary in a Next.js project.
 It includes tools like the CldImage component, social cards, and an upload widget.
-> - @tanstack/react-table: headless UI for building powerful tables & datagrids for React.
+> - @tanstack/react-table: headless UI for building powerful tables & datagrids for React. ([@tanstack/react-query](https://tanstack.com/query/latest/docs) is more popular.)
 > - query-string: parse and stringify URL query strings.
 > - recharts: chart library to help you to write charts in React.
 > - stripe: access to the Stripe API from applications, and use [webhook](https://stripe.com/docs/webhooks) to get real-time updates.